GospelBG/ChatPointsTTV/README.md

 * **Display Name on Mob**: Whether the spawned mobs should have the name of the user who triggered the action.
 * **Log Events**: Determines whether all events will be logged. `true` means that all channel point rewards, cheers, subscriptions and gifts will be logged into the console. `false` means that they won't be logged.
 * **In-game Alerts Mode***: How will the game notify of an event.
 Valid options: `chat`, `title`, `all`, `none`.
 Choosing `none`  will disable In-game alerts.
-* **Reward Name Bold**: Determines whether the reward name is displayed in bold letters in the title banner to people with the `chatpointsttv.broadcast` permission.
 * **Colors**: Allows you to customize every color of the title messages.
 Set the wanted strings to any Minecraft Color Name (`RED`, `GOLD`, `DARK_PURPLE`...).
 You can leave this section unmodified, as there are default colors set up in the original file
 * **Strings**: Allows you to customize all title texts displayed to people with the `chatpointsttv.broadcast` permission.
 You may want to translate these strings to your language for a better experience.
 Don't add spaces before or after the double quotes as the plugin already does this for you.
 English strings are set up in the file by default.